-Although I had an allocated appointment, the order was barked to take a number and wait my turn, as everyone else was also waiting.
+Although I have an allocated appointment, the order was barked at me to take a number and wait my turn, as everyone else is also waiting.

 My number came up and I saw two police officers in uniform and one in civilian clothes.
 They started advising I could not stay for the 12-months residency as I did not own a house here…seriously?
 Is this a new rule invented in the last three months?

-I assertively advised several times that I am not allowed to own a house here as I am not a resident; and so, the revolving door of bureaucracy was rearing its ugly head again.
+I assertively advised several times that I am not allowed to own a house in Italy as I am not a resident; and so, the revolving door of bureaucracy is rearing its ugly head again.

-Whilst my turn was up, one officer came into the room and said the waiting room was now empty.
-Another officer went back out there and remarked: “the room was now full, another boat load must have just arrived”!
+Whilst I was waiting turn, one officer came into the room and advised that the waiting room was now empty.
+Another officer went back out there and remarked: “the room is now full, another boat load must have just arrived”!

 These guys process hundreds if not thousands of applications every week.

-I know this because of the mounting paper work and files in the massive shelves behind the counter; piles of applications marked for each day of many weeks, for the last year.
+I know this because of the mounting paper work and files in the massive shelves behind the counter.
+Piles of applications marked for each day of many weeks and for the last year.

 Everyone at the Questura today was incredulous that I would trade Australia for Cosenza and all wanted to swap positions, and live in our house back in Australia.

-One officer’s wife spent a holiday in Australia, fell in love with our country, and wanted to move there but he loved Italy and refused.
-So we met his wife, who also works in the office there – of course.
+One officer’s wife spent a holiday in Australia, fell in love, and wanted to move there, but the officer loved Italy and refused.
+So we met his wife, who also works in that office – of course.